KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

 -  **Sales Fact** - **Customer**.

-Multiple relationships

 Ambiguity arises when attributes coming from the various tables are dragged and dropped into the query that is build in the QbE, as in Figure 9.67.
 In this case, in order to identify the items sold by region, you may have one of the following join relationships:

-• Sales Fact - Customer - Region,
+- **Sales Fact - Customer - Region**,
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- **Sales Fact - Store - Region**,

    |image284|

    Figure 9.67: Relationships ambiguity - Query definition.

 By clicking on the **Relationship Wizard** button in the top right corner of the query editor a pop-up window appears, where users can define the path as shown in Figure 9.68.

    |image285|

    Figure 9.68: Relationship wizard.

 The images of Figure 9.68 show the double relationship between **Sales Fact** and **Region**, specifically:

 -  relationship between **Sales Fact** and **Customer**;

 -  relationship between **Sales Fact** and **Store**.

-At this point, you can modify the relationship so as to eliminate
-ambiguity: for instance, if you wish to view the region related to a specific customer, first select the **Region** entity in the **Entity** panel on the left and double click the correct path in the panel on the right (the correct path and only the correct path has to be green-colored to be correctly selected).
+At this point, you can modify the relationship so as to eliminate ambiguity: for instance, if you wish to view the region related to a specific customer, first select the **Region** entity in the **Entity** panel on the left and double click the correct path in the panel on the right (the correct path and only the correct path has to be green-colored to be correctly selected).

 Remember to repeat this operation for all the entities listed in the **Entity** panel: now select the **Sales Fact** table and the correct path.
-If a wrong path is selected (green background), double

-click on the corresponding row to de-select it.
-The new configuration is shown in Figure 9.69
+If a wrong path is selected (green background), double click on the corresponding row to de-select it.
+The new configuration is shown in Figure 9.69.

    |image286|

    Figure 9.69: Relationship Wizard - Choosing paths.

 Once you are done, you can check the SQL code generated by the QbE query by clicking the Generated Query button.
 The relationship between Customer and Region is highlighted in bold, as shown in Figure 9.70.

    |image287|

    Figure 9.70: Generated query.

 Aliases and relationships
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If the data model includes various relationships between two tables, the
-QbE allows users to manage them using aliases.
+If the data model includes various relationships between two tables, the QbE allows users to manage them using aliases.

 To describe this feature, it is worth using an example.
-Suppose there is
-a double relationship between **Promotion** and **Time by Day** entities
-(see Figure 9.71).
+Suppose there is a double relationship between **Promotion** and **Time by Day** entities (see Figure 9.71).

    |image288|

    Figure 9.71: Double relationships.

-The two relationships concern the start date and end date of the
-promotion.
-As shown in the Figure 9.71, this information can be
-retrieved from the QbE graphical interface.
-The **Promotion** entity
-includes two relationships (see points 1 and 2 in the figure), whose
-tooltip returns information on how the relationship is structured (see
+The two relationships concern the start date and end date of the promotion.
+As shown in the Figure 9.71, this information can be retrieved from the QbE graphical interface.
+The **Promotion** entity includes two relationships (see points 1 and 2 in the figure), whose tooltip returns information on how the relationship is structured (see point 3).
-point 3).

-If you wish to see the list of promotions with a specific start date and
-end date, it is necessary to drag and drop the **Name** of the promotion
-(from the **Promotion** entity) and the **The Date** field (from the
-**Time by Day** entity) two times by changing the alias, as well as the
-name of the column to be visualized in the results of the query .
+If you wish to see the list of promotions with a specific start date and end date, it is necessary to drag and drop the **Name** of the promotion (from the **Promotion** entity) and the **The Date** field (from the **Time by Day** entity) two times by changing the alias, as well as the name of the column to be visualized in the results of the query (see points 4 and 5).

-By executing the query, you will see that in the absence of specific
-indications, the system selects two relationships (path) at random.
+By executing the query, you will see that in the absence of specific indications, the system selects two relationships (path) at random.

-As mentioned in the previous paragraph, by opening the relationships
-wizard, users can see the list of entities relating to various paths, as
-well as the list of paths involving various entities.
-If you wish to use
-both relationships (end date and start date), select both as shown in
-Figure 9.72.
-The tooltip shows the complete path using an intuitive tree
+As mentioned in the previous paragraph, by opening the relationships wizard, users can see the list of entities relating to various paths, as well as the list of paths involving various entities.
+If you wish to use both relationships (end date and start date), select both as shown in Figure 9.72.
+The tooltip shows the complete path using an intuitive tree layout.
-layout.

    |image289|

    Figure 9.72: Relationship wizard - Double relationships (I).

-Once the relationships are selected in both entities, click on
+Once the relationships are selected in both entities, click on **Apply**.
-**Apply**.

 The window shown in Figure 9.73 will appear.